meteor/meteor/content/blaze.md

 When you are setting up event maps in your JS files, you need to 'select' the element in the template that the event attaches to.
 Rather than using the same CSS classnames that are used to style the elements, it's better practice to use classnames that are specifically added for those event maps.
 A reasonable convention is a class starting with `js-` to indicate it is used by the JavaScript.
 For instance `.js-todo-add` above.

 <h3 id="passing-template-content">Passing HTML content as template arguments</h3>
-If you need to pass in content to a sub-template (for instance the content of a modal dialog), you can use the [custom block helper](#block-helpers) to provide a block of content.
-If you need more flexibility, typically just providing a named template a data context is the way to go.
-The sub-template can then just render that template with
+If you need to pass in content to a sub-component (for instance the content of a modal dialog), you can use the [custom block helper](#block-helpers) to provide a block of content.
+If you need more flexibility, typically just providing a named component in the data context is the way to go.
+The sub-component can then just render that component with:

 ```html
 {{> Template.dynamic templateName dataContext}}